Admit it! You attempted to paint a wrought iron fence/railing, and you felt like this is the most challenging task you ever had to face.

 While paints might be an excellent rust-proofing material as it resists moisture, it does not stick to the bare wrought iron surface very well.

 However, there are two other types of coatings that can help metal resist the oxidation process and stay sound.

-You should definitely consider these options as well, if you want to keep your railings in good condition for long.
+You should definitely consider these options as well if you want to keep your railings in good condition for a long.

 You can paint on a metal or wrought iron gate that is covered in zinc, but there are certain types of latex or oil-based paints that will not last very long.

 This is because the zinc will react to the paint which causes a process known as saponification.

 In other words, it creates a soapy substance that will have the paint slide off the surface in a short time.